-- (1) For 2021 Year Ahead System RAR LSEs are required to make a showing for May through September using the 2021 System RA Template.
-The Year Ahead Summary sheet is automated to perform the Year Ahead RA requirement checks. - (2) For 2021 Year Ahead Flexible and Local RAR LSEs are required to use the Local and Flexible RA Template to demonstrate compliance with the Local RAR for all 12 months of 2021, 2022, and 2023 (2023 local RA requirements only apply to LSEs in SDG&E's distribution service areas), and Flexible RAR for all 12 months of 2021.
-Any local capacity owned or under contract in 2021, 2022, or 2023 that is not listed in the compliance tabs must be listed on the Additional Local Resources tabs, pursuant to D.10-06-036. - (3) For 2021 Monthly RAR - LSEs are required to make a showing using the 2021 System RA template.
-The Month Ahead Summary sheet is automated to perform the Month Ahead RA requirement checks, including incremental Local and Flexible capacity in the appropriate months. - (4) For 2021 Monthly, Quarterly, and Semi-Annual Forecast Updates - LSEs are required to use the CEC 2021 MA load forecast template to revise their forecasts (1) for each month, (2) for each quarter to inform reallocations for CAM and other credits, and (3) for July through December (due in March) in support of the annual true-up of Local and Flexible RAR.
+- (1) For 2023 Year Ahead System RAR LSEs are required to make a showing for May through September using the 2023 System RA Template.
+The Year Ahead Summary sheet is automated to perform the Year Ahead RA requirement checks. - For 2023 Year Ahead Flexible and Local RAR LSEs in SDG&E's (2) distribution service areas are required to use the Local and Flexible RA Template to demonstrate compliance with the Local RAR for all 12 months of 2023, 2024, and 2025, and all LSEs are required to demonstrate compliance with the Flexible RAR for all 12 months of 2023.
+Any local capacity owned or under contract in 2023, 2024, or 2025 that is not listed in the compliance tabs must be listed on the Additional Local Resources tabs, pursuant to D.10-06-036.
+These two tabs - Additional Local Resources 2023, Additional Local Resources 2024-25, are for LSEs in SDG&E's distribution service area.
+LSEs in PG&E and SCE's TAC area that have local contracts in 2023, 2024, and 2025 but are not self-showing them to the CPE need to fill out the Additional Local Resources (2023, 2024 and 2025) tab.
+In addition, LSEs in PG&E and SCE's TAC area are required to justify why they did not self-show or bid the local resource into the CPE's solicitations.
+The CPE is required to use the Local and Flexible RA Template to demonstrate compliance with Local RAR for all 12 months of 2023, 2024, and 2025 in PG&E and SCE's distribution service areas. - (3) For 2023 Monthly RAR - LSEs are required to make a showing using the 2023 System RA template.
+The Month Ahead Summary sheet is automated to perform the Month Ahead RA requirement checks, including incremental Local and Flexible capacity in the appropriate months. - (4) For 2023 Monthly, Quarterly, and Semi-Annual Forecast Updates LSEs are required to use the CEC 2023 MA load forecast template to revise their forecasts (1) for each month, (2) for each quarter to inform reallocations for CAM and other credits, and (3) for July through December (due in March) in support of the annual true-up of Local and Flexible RAR.
 Please consult the schedule in Section 2 of this guide for more information.

-4.2 Notification of LSE RA Requirements and Allocations
+5.2 Notification of LSE RA Requirements and Allocations

 Each LSE will be notified by the CEC and CPUC Energy Division of its System, Local, and Flexible RAR, as well as its DR and CAM allocations.
-This notification process consists of four parts.
+The CPE will be notified by CPUC Energy Division of its Local RAR as well as its local DR for 2023, 2024, and 2025.
+This notification process consists of six parts.